lempire123/Aurora-MultiSend/README.md

 _**How does the contract work?**_

-The contract allows the aurora foundation to register a number of addresses and the corresponding percentage of aurora tokens they are entitled to.
-The foundation can then deposit aurora tokens into the contract, which will distribute them to the investors according to their share.
+The contract allows the aurora foundation to register a number of addresses and the corresponding percentage of aurora tokens they are each entitled to.
+The foundation can then deposit aurora tokens into the contract, which will be distributed to the investors according to their share.